the-real-i9/i9chat-server/README.md

 }
 ```

-The DM chat messaging interface (where message is sent) should listen for this event, find the target message through `msgId`, and update the read receipt accordingly.
+The DM chat messaging interface (the page where message is exchanged) should listen for this event, find the target message through `msgId`, and update the read receipt accordingly.

 **Sent Data:**